-While they are typically used in advanced trading strategies, inverse ETFs (also known as short ETFs) can help hedge downside risk or even open a bearish position in a commodity or sector.
-However, it's important to know all you can about these types of funds (and notes) before you add any to your current portfolio.
+Investors often use inverse exchange-traded funds (ETFs) in advanced trading strategies, but they can help hedge any investor's downside risk or help open a bearish position in a commodity or sector.
+Due to their more complex nature, you should learn all you can about these types of funds, also known as short ETFs, before you add any to your current portfolio.

 What Is an Inverse ETF?

 An inverse ETF is an index ETF that gains value when its correlating index loses value.
 It achieves this by holding assets and derivatives, like options, that are used to create profits when the underlying index falls.
 The Short DOW 30 ETF (DOG) profits when the Dow Jones Industrial Average goes down.
 The DOG's profits are proportional to the Dow's losses.

 Inverse ETFs are risky assets that you should approach with caution.
 That said, there are a few ways in which investors can benefit from using them.

 Investors with a risky amount of exposure to a certain index, sector, or region can buy an inverse ETF to help hedge that exposure.
 They can use inverse ETFs in their investing strategy to gain downside exposure in the market.
 Buying into an inverse ETF can be a less risky way to make that bearish bet if your research has led you to take a bearish stance on an index or sector.